AS FEATURED IN

 My name is Renee and I’m the storyteller behind Renee Roaming.
 The purpose of this blog is to inspire travelers and adventure seekers to live intentionally, place value on experiences instead of possessions, and most of all, to encourage others to find joy exploring this beautiful world.

 Renee Roaming isn’t a typical travel blog... whilst I write about travel and adventure, I also share tips about photography, social media, being a woman in the outdoor community and couple travel.

 “I strongly believe life is meant to be experienced, not just dreamed about or put aside for another day”

-I work with brands to create digital and print content, partner on social media projects and promotions, blog collaborations, and more.
-Shoot me an email – I would love to help your brand achieve greatness!
+I work with brands to create digital and print content, partner on social media projects and promotions, blog collaborations, in-person workshops, and more.
+Shoot me an email, I would love to help your brand achieve greatness!

 One of the questions I get asked the most is “how did you become a professional travel blogger and photographer?”
 Well, I can tell you that it didn’t just magically happen overnight.